-The Xbox Series X is coming out Holiday 2020 and with it a whole new era of console gaming from Microsoft.
-Microsoft gave a first look at the upcoming flagship console last December, and we gotta say, we’re really impressed.
+Welcome to the Xbox Series X vs Xbox One S showdown!
+The Xbox Series X is launched in Holiday 2020 and with it, a whole new era of console gaming from Microsoft arrived.
+Microsoft gave a first look at the upcoming flagship console in December 2019, and we gotta say, even back then we were really impressed.

 Xbox Series X vs Xbox One S Quick Comparison

 Here’s a point-for-point breakdown of all the major specs of each console and how they compare.

 - Xbox Series X – The Xbox Series X features an all-new vertical design.
 It looks like something out of 2001: A Space Odyssey.
 Or the rectangular cousin to Apple’s 2013 Mac Pro.
 Regardless, we think it’s pretty cool looking.

 - Xbox One S – The One S has the classic horizontal or vertical design we all love.
 However, compared to the Series X, the One S’s design looks a bit stale.
 Also, note that there is an “all-digital” version of the One S, that doesn’t have an optical drive.

 Winner?
 Xbox Series X – The Xbox Series X blows the Xbox One S out of the water with its modern design.

 - Xbox Series X – the Xbox Series X features the 3.6 GHz Custom AMD Zen 2-based CPU, which is insanely fast.
 It also sports a Custom AMD Navi-based GPU that performs ops at 12 teraflops per second.

 - Xbox One S – the Xbox One S features the 1.75 GHz AMD Jaguar chipset.
 The GPU is an AMD Sea Islands (GCN 2) Bonaire that performs at 4 teraflops per second.